 The two travel photography books on Acadia were a perfect tandem for my situation.

-Your specific interests in travel photos of Bar Harbor, Mount Desert Island and Acadia National Park may be quite different than mine.
+Your specific interests in travel photos of Bar Harbor, Mount Desert Island and Acadia National Park may be a little different than mine.

-As I've mentioned many times elsewhere on the Digital Photography Tips web site, I get a lot of valuable information by reading a lot of reviews on books, cameras and photography equipment, and a variety of common household products by reading the reviews on Amazon.
+As I mention elsewhere on the Digital Photography Tips web site, I get a lot of valuable information by reading a lot of reviews on books, cameras and photography equipment, and a variety of common household products by reading the reviews on Amazon.